Ashita2619/CAURIS_Analysis/README.md

 - **Missing FASTQ files**: Ensure that the samplesheet.csv has the correct paths to the FASTQ files. <br />
         If the workflow complains that a file is missing, verify that the files exist in the specified location.
 - **Nextflow/Docker issues**: Make sure that you have the necessary Nextflow and Docker versions installed.
-You can check the version by running: nextflow -v <br />
+You can check the version by running: <br />
+        --> nextflow -v <br />
-        docker --version
+        --> docker --version

   <br />